 By including a 5G modem with last year's Snapdragon 855, Qualcomm established itself as one of the leaders in pushing the new networking standard.
 That's continuing with the Snapdragon 865, which features an Snapdragon X55 5G Modem-RF system.
-Qualcomm didn’t integrate the modem into the chipset, like it did with the lower-tier Snapdragon 765 introduced this week, but it hopes that its modem-to-RF antenna approach — the company designs system RF, RF front end and modem as one system — provides consistent performance and fast speeds.
+Qualcomm didn’t integrate the modem into the chipset, like it did with the lower-tier Snapdragon 765 introduced in December, but it hopes that its modem-to-RF antenna approach — the company designs system RF, RF front end and modem as one system — provides consistent performance and fast speeds.

 In fact, Qualcomm says the modem can reach peak speeds of up to 7.5 Gbps, which far outpaces the 1 Gbps-plus speeds that 5G networks based on millimeter-wave can reach, and it's not a maximum networks built on lower-band spectrum are going to approach anytime soon.
 But Qualcomm is hoping to emphasize that its modem can handle whatever speeds 5G networks deliver.
 And it's also capable of hopping onto other networks like LTE and 3G when those signals are the only ones available, unlike last year's X50 modem, which required phones to include a separate LTE modem to handle other types of networks.

 The X55 modem included with the Snapdragon 865 supports multiple technologies used to build out 5G networks, so the hope is that it will lead to more phones capable of working the next-generation network.
 And with technologies like Qualcomm's Smart Transmit, Signal Boost and Wideband Envelope Tracking, the carrier looks to maintain fast data speeds while avoiding some of the overheating and battery draining problems that initial 5G-capable phones encountered.